-The latest West Wind Dome Tent is new for 2017 and Cabela’s sent us a 6-person review unit to test out.
+We first tested the West Wind Dome Tent back in 2017 when Cabela’s sent us a 6-person review unit to test out.
 The first time we set it up, we were expecting just another family-sized dome tent.
 We were mistaken — it’s an excellent overall tent, and because it hits all the core features we expect out of a great family tent, it also kicked off our 21 Best Family Camping Tents gear guide and still nabs second place in our new guide to the best camping tents.
 After putting it through multiple camping trip seasons, including a doozy of a wind and rain storm, here is what we learned:

 Cabela’s West Wind Dome Tent Review